Skip to main content

 Immunoglobulins

 Immunoglobulins are a particular type of antimicrobial that imparts passive immunity to newborns who consume liquid colostrum and potential health boosts to adults who take colostrum supplements.
-As we mentioned earlier, the most abundant immunoglobulin in colostrum is IgG, but there are also high concentrations of immunoglobulins A (IgA) and M (IgM).
+The most abundant immunoglobulin in colostrum is IgG, but there are also high concentrations of immunoglobulins A (IgA) and M (IgM).
 Together, the immunoglobulins ward off pathogens that may cause serious illness.

 • Neutralization of respiratory tract infections among infants and the elderly